minnelab/NeuroCBIR/README.md

 To fully reproduce the NeuroCBIR pipeline, including training, evaluation, and experiments, see `dev/README.md`.

+---

+### Shared Derived Features

+This repository provides precomputed features for each MRI image in the OASIS3, AIBL, MIRIAD and SLIM datasets.
+For each image, the following are included:

+- `image_id`: The OASIS3, AIBL, MIRIAD and SLIM image-level identifier (e.g., OAS30001_MR_d0123)
+- Derived features: numeric representations extracted from the MRI

+**Important:** These features alone cannot be used to identify any subject.
+Linking these features to clinical or imaging data requires **authorized access to the original dataset**.
+This sharing is intended to allow reproducibility of our analysis and pipeline.

+---

 ## Contact

 Félix Nieto-del-Amor¹, Jingru Fu¹, J.-Sebastian Muehlboeck², Eric Westman²,  Daniel Ferreira², Rodrigo Moreno¹